DFT study of Pt-induced Ge(001) reconstructions: Theoretical method

-To model the $\beta$-terrace, all possible non-isomorphic geometries, generated by the substitution of two surface Ge atoms, of the $b(2\times1)$ surface reconstruction in the $(2\times4)\mathrm{R45^o}$ supercell, by Pt atoms, were examined.
+To model the $\beta$-terrace, all possible non-isomorphic geometries are examined.
+We generate these geometries by substitution of two surface Ge atoms, of the $b(2\times1)$ surface reconstruction in the $(4\times2)$ supercell, by Pt atoms.
 Ignoring the buckling of the Ge dimers for a moment, this leads to seven non-isomorphic geometries.
-The first Pt atom replaces the Ge surface atom in position $0$, while the second Pt atom replaces one of the other seven surface Ge atoms (Fig. \ref{fig:bnomen}).
+The first Pt atom replaces the Ge surface atom in position $0$, while the second Pt atom replaces one of the other seven surface Ge atoms (\textit{cf.}\ Fig.~\ref{fig:bnomen}).
 We will refer to these geometries as $\beta_1$ to $\beta_7$.
-When the buckling of the Ge dimers in the $b(2\times1)$ reconstruction is taken into account, some of the symmetry is lost.
-Let us assume for a moment that the dimer atoms in Fig. \ref{fig:bnomen} with even index are the down dimer atoms and those with the odd index are the up dimer atoms.
-We now notice that in some geometries both Pt atoms are located at an up (down)-dimer atom position and in others one is in an up and the other in a down dimer atom position.
-While for the latter all combinations that are isomorphic stay isomorphic (i.e. when tilting is taken into account) this is not the case in the former situation.
-Take for example the $\beta_2$ geometry with its Pt atoms in positions $0$ and $2$, an isomorphic geometry in the symmetric reconstruction is one with Pt atoms in positions $1$ and $3$.
+If the buckling of the Ge dimers in the $b(2\times1)$ reconstruction is taken into account, some of the symmetry is lost.
+Let us assume for a moment that the atoms of the dimers in Fig.~\ref{fig:bnomen} with an even index are the down dimer atoms and those with an odd index are the up dimer atoms.
+In what follows we will keep referring to those positions in this manner.
+We now notice that in some geometries both Pt atoms are located at an up (down)-dimer atom position and in other cases one Pt atom is located in an up dimer atom position while the other Pt atom is located in a down dimer atom position.\cite{fn:dimernomen} While for the latter all combinations that are isomorphic stay isomorphic when tilting is taken into account this is not the case in the former situation.
+Take for example the $\beta_2$ geometry with its Pt atoms in positions $0$ and $2$.
+An isomorphic geometry in the symmetric reconstruction is one with Pt atoms in positions $1$ and $3$.
 In the $b(2\times1)$ geometry, as described above, the first $\beta_2$ geometry has both Pt atoms at down dimer atom sites, while the second has them at up dimer atom sites.
 To distinguish these two different geometries, indices $u$ and $d$ are used to indicate the up or down location of the Pt atoms.
-So the first $\beta_2$ geometry is called \btd\ and the second one \btu.\cite{fn:udcomm} For geometries with one atom at an up and one at a down dimer atom site both the $u$ and $d$-index are used to indicate just this (\textit{e.g.} $\beta_3\rightarrow\beta_{3ud}$).
+So the first $\beta_2$ geometry is called \btd\ and the second one \btu.\cite{fn:udcomm} For geometries with one atom at an up and one at a down dimer atom site both the $u$ and $d$-index are used to indicate just this (\textit{e.g.}\ $\beta_3\rightarrow\beta_{3ud}$).
 This results into ten non-isomorphic geometries to start from.\\ To complete the picture of this system we also included possible geometries containing $0.5$ ML of Pt in the top layer.
-Such a surface then consists entirely of Pt-Ge dimers.\cite{fn:gamma_noPtPt} The three possible geometries considered are a $1\times2$ reconstruction ($\gamma_1$) with all Pt atoms at the even (or odd) positions, a $2\times2$ reconstruction ($\gamma_2$) with all Pt atoms at positions $0$, $2$, $5$ and $7$, and a $2\times4$ reconstruction ($\gamma_3$) with all Pt atoms at positions $0$, $3$, $5$ and $6$.\cite{fn:gammas} All these geometries were optimized using the conjugate gradient method while keeping the positions of the Ge atoms in the two center layers fixed.
+Such a surface then consists entirely of Pt-Ge dimers.
+Geometries containing pure Pt and pure Ge dimers were not considered based on our results for the $\beta$-geometries.\\ The three possible geometries considered are a $2\times1$ reconstruction ($\gamma_1$) with all Pt atoms at the even (or odd) positions, a $2\times2$ reconstruction ($\gamma_2$) with the Pt atoms at positions $0$, $2$, $5$, and $7$, and a $4\times2$ reconstruction ($\gamma_3$) with the Pt atoms at positions $0$, $3$, $5$, and $6$.
+All these geometries were optimized using the conjugate gradient method while keeping the positions of the Ge atoms in the two center layers fixed.